mozerpol/NotesFromLearning/NIOS-V/README.md

 ## 2. Possible problems
-1. To get the latest version of code executed by Nios V, you need to load the sof file into the FPGA every time, then compile the Nios V project in RiscFree and upload it to Nios V.
+1. To get the latest version of code executed by Nios V, you need to load the sof file into the FPGA, then compile the Nios V project in RiscFree and upload it to Nios V.
 2. After loading a fresh sof into the FPGA, debugging only works on the first run.
 In the next runs, Ashling RiscFree returns the error:
 ```